Mohamed-Elmanzalawi/COVID-19-PCR-primer-design/README.md

 ## Project Overview 🚀

 This venture marks my first journey into the realm of Bioinformatics, and I couldn't be more thrilled to share it with you.
 Our primary objective was to craft a versatile script capable of generating primers for any disease, provided we have the relevant sequences.
-However, this time around, our focus was on the ever-evolving landscape of COVID-19, with a special emphasis on its variants within the African context.
+However, this time around, our focus was on the ever-evolving landscape of COVID-19, with a special emphasis on its variants within Africa.

 ## Project Highlights 🌟